zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 **Example: Autonomous Systems' Identification by Skin Tone**

 An autonomous soap dispenser by Technical Concepts was found to have trouble dispensing people for darker skin color.
-This is because the dispenser relied on IR sensor which relies on how much light is reflected back.
+This is because the dispenser relied on IR sensors, which sense how much light is reflected back.
 Darker skin tones absorb more light than people with lighter skin tones (Reporter).
 This resulted in the soap dispenser not being able to work for people with darker skin.
 This design flaw was believed to be because of a lack of diversity in the workplace at Technical Concepts, who did not think to test their products on people with darker skin tones (Reporter).

 <!-- https://reporter.rit.edu/tech/bigotry-encoded-racial-bias-technology -->